 Asbestos-Related Illnesses and Their Symptoms

 Those who work around asbestos or have otherwise prolonged exposure to it are at risk of developing several diseases.
-In addition, studies have shown that prolonged exposure can increase a person’s risk of developing diseases which are typically unrelated to asbestos, such as ovarian cancer.
 Below is a list of some of the most typical diseases caused by asbestos, as well as their so called asbestos exposure symptoms.

 Asbestosis refers to scarring of the connective tissue inside the lungs, caused by excessive inhalation of asbestos fibers.
 Symptoms of asbestosis include difficulty swallowing, coughing, and shortness of breath.

 Mesothelioma is a form of cancer that can develop in the layer of tissue surrounding the lungs, abdomen, or the heart.
 Symptoms can include weight loss, anemia, coughing, shortness of breath, a buildup of fluid in the lungs and abdomen, and chest pain.
 It is important to remember that, while still a form of cancer, mesothelioma is not considered lung cancer because it does not originate inside the lungs.

 In recent years, scientific studies have shown the link between talcum powder use and ovarian cancer.
 Researchers have suggested that asbestos fibers are able to enter women’s bodies through the reproductive tract after talcum powder was used on their genitals.